stefanspringer1/SwiftXML/README.md

 Note that when using traversals for transforming an XML tree, using several transformations instead of one does have a negative impact on efficiency.

+## Keeping element identity during transformations

+When transforming elements, it might be convenient to keep the identity of transformed elements, so the `backlink` property works also e.g. for a parent.
+It then might be better to just change the name and the attributes of an element instead of replacing it by a new one during the transformation.

 ## Handling of namespaces

 Namespaces prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse functions.
 An element that uses a defined namespace prefix then gets then name _without_ the prefix (and without the seprating colon), the prefix is separately stored in the `prefix` property of the element (which by defaut is `nil`).